abdessamad-commits/Projet_mlflow/README.md

 ```
 pip install plotly
 ```
-We can see below some of the visualization the we have in our notebook Figure 1:
+We can see below some of the visualization the we have in our notebook.
+Figure 1:
 <img src = "images/o4.png">
 Figure 2: